-Sanford Cancer Center in Sioux Falls offers a variety of cancer screening services that utilize advanced technology and the latest in screening procedures.
-We offer screenings for a number of different types of cancer including breast, cervical, colorectal, lung, prostate and skin.
-By using the latest in imaging technology and screening methods, we ensure our patients have precise and detailed results.
+Sanford Cancer Center in Sioux Falls offers screenings for many different types of cancer including breast, cervical, colorectal, lung, prostate and skin.
+The latest in imaging technology and screening methods ensures you will recieve precise and detailed results.

 Why should I get a cancer screening?

-A cancer screening is the best way to detect cancer before a person has any symptoms.
-Usually by the time symptoms appear, the cancer may have spread or grown to other parts of the body, making it harder to treat.
+A cancer screening is the best way to detect cancer before you have any symptoms.
 Screening allows us to find cancer or any abnormal cells at an early stage when it may be easier to treat or cure.
-Recommendations as to when to get screened depend on the screening and if you have a family or personal history of cancer.
-Please consult with your physician to determine the best screenings for you.